-Skill Objective: Critical Thinking Skills: to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information THECB Course Objective 2.
+Skill Objective: Communication Skills: to include effective written, oral, and visual communication THECB Course Objective 2.
 Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods.
 3. Demonstrate knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions.
 5. Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.

-Course Student Learning 2.
-Analyze literary works as expressions of individual or Outcome communal values within the social, political, cultural, or religious contexts of different literary periods.
-3. Demonstrate knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions.
-5. Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.
-General Learning Activities Literature Analysis Supported by Literary Criticism The students will read and discuss various works.
+Course Student Learning Outcome Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods.
+Demonstrate knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions.
+Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.
+General Learning Activities The students will read and discuss various works.
 The instructor will ask the students to explain the use of literary elements (characterization, theme, symbolism, irony, etc.), context (social, political, cultural, or religious), and style in each story.
 The instructor will demonstrate and explain how to select literary criticisms by accessing the library database.
 Students will then read and discuss several sample essays that include supporting details and parenthetical citations.
 Students will select a story and analyze the use of one or more literary, contextual, or stylistic elements in the story.
 Students will use the text and at least 3 literary criticisms to support their thesis statement and topic sentences.
 Students will evaluate and choose appropriate sources to be used in the essay.
-Students will then write a 4-6 page Literary Analysis Essay. , , , Students will revise the paper for content and organization based on course criteria.
-Students will edit the paper for grammar, punctuation, spelling, and sentence structure using a checklist and class peer editing.
-Assessment Literary Analysis/Research Essay & Critical Thinking Must Include Assignment & Rubric Rubric
+Students will then write a 3-5 page Literary Analysis Essay.
+Assessment Literary Analysis/Research Essay Grading Must Include Assignment & Rubric Rubric/Communication Rubric